Skip to main content

 Image vs Identity - What's The Difference?

-By Stephen C. Schultz Over the last 25 years, I have noticed a shift in the youth that my organization works with and some of the struggles these young people encounter.
-What I am seeing is not merely symptomatic of a rebellious teen or the burdens that accompany a mental illness.
-It seems many students and families are headed down a track with very few options for changing course.
-What I am sensing is that our society in general is struggling in many ways.
+By Stephen C. Schultz Over the last 25 years, I have noticed a shift in the youth my organization works with and in the struggles these young people encounter.
+What I am seeing is not merely symptomatic of a rebellious teen or the burdens that accompany mental illness.
+It seems many students and families are headed down a path with very few options for changing course.
+What I’m sensing is that our society, in general, is struggling in many ways.
 What I see happening with our youth is symptomatic of larger social ills.
-In this political season, what I perceive goes beyond “Republican and Democrat” or “Conservative and Liberal”.
-What I’m sensing touches on the very heart of “Identity”; the essence of who we are.
-It is the question of who we are as a society and who we are as individuals.
-As I work with teens who find themselves involved in dishonest behavior, unhealthy relationships and “entitled” attitudes there is one common thread that runs through ev
+What I’m observing touches the very heart of identity —the essence of who we are.
+It raises the question of who we are as a society and who we are as individuals.
+As I work with teens who find themselves involved in dishonest behavior, unhealthy relationships, and entitled attitudes, there is one common thread that runs through every family situation.
+Throughout the teen’s stages of childhood and adolescence, these young people have moved away from life’s ta...

 Can You Follow Directions?